Sierra Nevada with your dog: a complete guide to enjoying the snow together

 · Recommended distance in winter: 2–4 km (round trip)

-· Difficulty: easy on the initial section
+· Difficulty: easy in the initial section

 5. El Dornajo area – natural surroundings and short trails